chenxingqiang/secret-learn/doc/about.rst

   .. div:: text-box

     `The Chan-Zuckerberg Initiative <https://chanzuckerberg.com/>`_ funded Nicolas
-    Hug to work full-time on jax-sklearn in 2020.
+    Hug to work full-time on secret-learn in 2020.

   .. div:: image-box